goodwid/tcp-chat-server/README.md

 To run, clone this repo, then run

     npm install
-    node server.js [port]
+    node index.js [port]

-Connect to the server by running:
+Connect to the server by running one of the following:

     telnet localhost [port]
+    node client.js [port]

 Available commands are: